 It’s important to note that Blackstrap molasses is very different from cane molasses.
 Blackstrap is not as sweet and contains a good amount of trace minerals.
 When used as supplement, it is safe.
 The key is moderation.
 Apart from the vitamins and minerals, it contains Stigmasterol or “wulzen factors,” an ingredient that relieves arthritis and related stiffness.

-Normally all sweeteners should be steered clear of in a dog’s daily diet, but in this case, small amounts are good for doggie treats.
-Another reason why Blackstrap molasses could be a very healthy sweetener is not only because of its iron content, but because it has fewer calories and neither cholesterol nor fat.
+Normally all sweeteners should be steered clear of in a dog’s diet, but in this case, small amounts are good for doggie treats.
+Another reason why Blackstrap molasses could be a healthy sweetener is not only because of its iron content, but because it has fewer calories and neither cholesterol nor fat.

 More on this Natural Cure